-Ms. Monges has been a director since July 2021 and serves as the company's audit chair.
-She currently serves as a non-executive director at multiple companies, such as DBV Technologies, ADC Therapeutics, UCB, and Novo Holdings.
-Prior to these roles, Viviane was the VP of Finance of the Nestlé Business Excellence Division.
-Prof to that she held several Finance leadership roles at Novartis's OTC Division where she was Global CFO.
-Prior to her time at Novartis, Ms. Monges served as CFO of European Pharmaceuticals at Pfizer and as CFO of the Global Pharmaceutical Business unit of Pfizer.
-She holds an undergraduate degree in business administration as well as an MBA with a major in finance from Ecole Supérieure de Commerce de Paris (ESCP).
+Ms. Monges has been a director since July 2021 and serves as the Chair of the Audit Committee.
+She currently also serves as Chair of the Board of Directors of Europai.
+She also serves as a non-executive director at UCB, ADC Therapeutics and Novo Holdings.
+Prior to these roles, Viviane held a position as VP of Finance of Nestlé's Business Excellence Division.
+Prior to that, she served as the Global CFO of the OTC division at Novartis.
+Ms. Monges also served as CFO of European Pharmaceuticals at Wyeth/Pfizer and as CFO of the Global Pharmaceutical Business unit of Wyeth/Pfizer.
+She holds an MBA from Ecole Supérieure de Commerce de Paris.